layers-wp/obox-launchpad/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Launchpad is a free WordPress landing page plugin.
+From the makers of Layers, Launchpad is a 100% free and feature-packed holding page plugin.

 == Description ==

-[Launchpad](http://www.obox-design.com/launchpad.cfm "The ultimate pre-launch landing page plugin") is a free, responsive landing page plugin for all WordPress users, by Obox Themes.
+From the makers of Layers, [Launchpad](http://www.oboxthemes.com/plugin/launchpad "The ultimate pre-launch landing page plugin") by Obox is the best looking holding page for your WordPress site.
+Great for “coming soon”, “down for maintenance” or launch pages.

+There is *no* premium version!
+Just great free features :)

 = What is Launchpad? =

-A WordPress plugin that allows you to setup a beautiful pre-launch landing page to let users know what you're launching and when you're launching it.
+A WordPress plugin that deploys a beautiful, responsive Coming Soon or Down for Maintenance page for your site.
+Collect emails, change styles, show social links and more.

 = How does it work? =
-Simply install the plugin on your WordPress site and then set your launch date and add some copy.
-There is also a huge feature set, see more below.
+Set your launch date, add your copy and go!
+Or customize and tweak to get the exact holding page you want before you launch your site.

 **Where can I use it?**
 Launchpad can be used with any WordPress install.
 As long as you have a site and as long as you have WordPress then Launchpad will work for you.